 I secured each flap with a simple “x” that I embroidered in a contrasting color.
 You can add a button if you’d like, but I liked the simplicity of the “x”.

 I was surprised with how much fit in this little 7″ basket.
 It’s sturdy and holds its shape great.
-If I were to make them larger (10″+) I’d probably add a second piece of interfacing for more stability.
+If I were to make a bigger basket (10″+) I’d probably add a second piece of interfacing for more stability.
 I like using fusible fleece interfacing.
 It’s soft and stable without making the project feel stiff.
 It also works great for quilting.
 I simply ironed it to the back of one of the squares of fabric before sewing the two squares together.
 You can use felt as an alternative to fleece and use basting spray to attach it to the back of the fabric or simply cut it to the same size as your fabric and sew it when you sew your fabric together.

 Ready to make a basket?
 Or 2 or 10 of them?
 Maybe a trio in different sizes?
 Let’s get started!